Major Gifts Officer

 Hours will fluctuate due to travel requirements and attendance at performances and special events, including evenings and weekends.
 No vacation is allowed from June 1 to August 31 of each year.
 This is a full-time, year-round, exempt position.

 This position involves light work with occasional lifting or moving of up to 20 pounds.
 There is constant standing at receptions and other events.
 Manual dexterity for high volume of computer work is required.
 Air and car travel is required.

+The Santa Fe Opera supports employees with its robust safety program, devotion to environmental sustainability and commitment to equity, diversity and inclusion while setting the industry standard for stagecraft.
 The Santa Fe Opera has an industry-wide reputation as an excellent employer, providing rewarding opportunities amid a setting of great natural beauty.
-As an Equal Opportunity Employer, The Santa Fe Opera celebrates diversity and inclusion.
+As an Equal Opportunity Employer, the Santa Fe Opera celebrates diversity and inclusion.
 We do not discriminate against any employee or job applicant on the basis of race, color, religion, national origin, creed, gender, sexual orientation, pregnancy, disability, age, veteran status, political affiliation or philosophy.
 All qualified applicants are encouraged to apply.